 This printer is designed especially for students.

 No 3D printer in the world is so portable, it fits in a laptop-bag,

-and can be build for under 300€.
-The most expensive parts are: extruder parts, electronics board & power supply.
+and can be build under 300€.
+The most expensive parts are: rails, extruder parts, electronics board & power supply.

 this printer can be assembled out of wood, plastic or metal, but i originally tried to design it so every part would be 3D printable.

-Except for 6 glider rods, a threaded rod, 4 stepper motors, some screws, bolts, washers, wiring, and electronics, i succeeded.
+Except for the linear axles, a threaded rod, 4 stepper motors, some screws, bolts, washers, wiring, and electronics, i succeeded.

-Maybe an idea for Nasa ... takes up less space & weight on the way up :-p
+Maybe an idea for ESA/NASA ... takes up less space & weight on the way up :-p

 Work in progress: